len0xx/Factorial.ASM/README.md

 # Factorial.ASM

-This is a simple example of writing a function in Assembly and then importing it to C program.
+This is a simple example of writing a function in Assembly and then exporting it to C program.

 ## Prerequisites: